 You can assign tasks, seek approval, and integrate your processes with daily life, by connecting them to thousands of apps like Microsoft Office, Google Docs, and Outlook through Zapier, webhooks, or API integration.

-Yeah, yeah yeah, sounds great and all, but how are processes, templates, and checklists relevant to creating a Statement of Work?
+Yeah, yeah yeah, sounds great and all, but how are processes and templates relevant to creating a Statement of Work?

 Using Process Street to create a Statement of Work (SoW)

 The task of writing a Statement of Work (SoW) can be a daunting one; the amount of detail required is huge and silly mistakes can be costly.